 Carl Rowan, the late African-American journalist writes, "It seems ages ago, in 1962, that I went to Iran with Vice President Lyndon B. Johnson to find a marvelously friendly people and a staunchly allied government.
 There were not many overt signs that burning in the hearts and minds of many Iranians was a deep resentment that the U.S. Central Intelligence Agency had masterminded a 1953 coup".

 Emmy award winning journalist Frank Sesno working for CNN, writes, "Iranians repeatedly point to America's intervention in 1953 when the CIA overthrew a prime minister.
 They point to U.S. support for the Shah through all those years.
 They point to the American support for Saddam Hussein throughout 1980s when he was gassing Iranians on the ground.
 Iranians will say, international conventions, the United Nations, nobody did us any good then, we were on our own, and today we need our own deterrents.
-Not only do we not trust you, we know you have done us real harm in the past".
+Not only do we not trust you, we know you have done us real harm in the past, and present with sanctions and demonization through the media".

 With 40 years in broadcast journalism, Emmy winning PBS host, author and political commentator Bill Moyers has one headline to his special program The Constitution in Crisis, and that is: "Mossadegh Held Power Legitimately".